GET TO KNOW US

 As an undergraduate, Dr. Wang attended Stanford University where he was a member of the Phi Beta Kappa honors society and graduated with a bachelor’s degree with Honors and Distinction in Biological Sciences.
 He earned his medical degree from the University of California, Los Angeles (UCLA) where he was a member of the Alpha Omega Alpha honors society.
 He completed his internship and residency in medical genetics and pediatrics at Cedars-Sinai Medical Center where he served as chief resident in his final year of training.
 Dr. Wang completed his fellowship in biochemical genetics at the UCLA Intercampus Medical Genetics Program.

 Project Alive envisions a world where every individual with Hunter syndrome has access to curative medicine.
-Help us make that dream come true.
+Help us make that dream a reality.